EXPERIENCED & COMPASSIONATE LEGAL GUIDANCE

 When a couple divorces, a court will decide whether either spouse will receive “spousal maintenance,” which used to be known as alimony.
 This will require one spouse to make regular, set payments to their former partner for a predetermined amount of time.

 Depending on your circumstances, you may be reliant on this type of monetary support to help you build a new life and move forward.
-Our team has over 35 years of experience in helping clients through legal situations.
+Our Manhattan spousal support lawyers have over 35 years of experience in helping clients through legal situations.
 At Roven Law Group, P.C., we understand the importance of a fair spousal maintenance arrangement and will aggressively fight to protect your interests.
 You will work directly with our attorneys throughout our handling of your case, and we will do everything possible to deliver a favorable outcome.

 It is important to understand that spousal maintenance can be awarded to both men and women in New York.
 No preference is given based on gender.
 The length of a spousal maintenance order can vary and will depend on the anticipated financial needs of the beneficiary and/or the length of the marriage.

 The person who makes less or has a lower earning capacity – especially if they sacrificed career advancement opportunities for the good of the marriage – is typically more likely to be the beneficiary of a spousal maintenance award.

 When considering whether to grant spousal maintenance, a New York judge will consider numerous factors, including:

 - The age and health of each spouse.
 An elderly and/or ill spouse is often more likely to receive a maintenance award.

 - The duration of the marriage.
 Longer marriages tend to result in more significant maintenance awards.

 - The current income and holdings of each spouse.
 The court will assess each party’s ability to provide for themselves.
 Any gains facilitated by equitable distribution will be taken into account, as will any inheritances.